 Kevin Berstler, Spanish Teacher & Music Teacher: Mr. Berstler is a Spanish teacher whose passion for language has lead him to DSST: CG.
 He has taught at the elementary, middle, and high school levels in Colorado, Minnesota, Puerto Rico and Colombia.
 Mr. Berstler earned his BA in Spanish and Latin American Studies from Stetson University where he won a scholarship to study in Peru as well as the Robert L. Smith Award for Outstanding Student in Latin American Studies.
 He earned his MA in Curriculum and Instruction with a concentration in Linguistically and Culturally Diverse Education from the University of Colorado, Denver with a 4.0 GPA.
 As well as being a passionate educator, Mr. Berstler loves to play, write, and record music from various styles, including lofi hip hop and progressive metal.
 He speaks four and a half languages.
 Ask him which ones they are!

-Rae Temple, Computer Science Teacher: Rae Temple is joining us and is super excited to begin as the Hornet's Computer Science Teacher!
+Rae Temple, Computer Science & Psychology Teacher: Rae Temple is joining us and is super excited to begin as the Hornet's Computer Science Teacher!
 He earned his degree in Computer Science at the University of Vermont and is moving from Vermont where he worked at a Ski Resort.
 In his free time, he enjoys traveling, reading, video games, sports and adventuring with my dog Ranger.